ShawonAshraf/new-blog/content/2019-06-21-swift-pat-or-generics/index.md

 ```

 ### Both did the same job....
 Yes they did.
 So, which one to choose then?
 Dynamic or Static?
-To make a decision, we have to consider the following facts -
+To make a verdict, we have to consider the following -

 1. While generics will be faster due to Static Dispatch, it'll also be heavier on memory compared to PATs with dynamic types.
 Why?
 Because for each type, the compiler will push a new function to the stack whereas for PAT, due to the dynamic dispatch only the required function will be created.
 2. What if you don't want the Player class to conform to the protocol and also want to keep separate definition for descriptor classes?
 You'll end up writing more code!